phalcon/documentation/docs/assets.md

 ```

 ## Local/Remote Assets
-Local assets are those who are provided by the same application, and they are located in a public location (usually `public`).
+Local assets are those who are provided by the same application and they are located in a public location (usually `public`).
 The URLs for local assets are generated using the [url][url] service.

 Remote assets are those such as common libraries like [jQuery][jquery], [Bootstrap][bootstrap], etc. that are provided by a [CDN][cdn].